abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Equivalence of categories
 ===

-Now that we warmed our minds up with order equivalences, we are ready to tackle the little more-complex *categorical equivalences.* This is going to be similar to that time we moved from order functors (monotone maps) to categorical functors, and, as with functors, the definition would *look* a lot more complicated, but will actually be just an upgrade of the definition that we have for orders.
+Now that we warmed up our minds up with order equivalences, we are ready to tackle the more complex *categorical equivalences* (similarly to the way we moved from *order functors* to *categorical functors* in the last chapter).
+And, as with functors, the definition may *look* a lot more complicated from first glance, but it will actually be just an upgrade of the definition that we have for orders.

 Why do we need to upgrade the definition?
-In categories we can have more than one morphism between any two objects, and so even when the objects we get when we apply the two functors one after the other are isomorphic, the functions may not be, for example the following two categories are *not* equivalent (the category on the left has just one morphism, but the category on the right has two).
+In the context of categories, we can have more than one morphism between any two objects, and so, besides isomorphic objects, we should also have isomorphic *morphisms*.
+For example, the following two categories are *not* equivalent (the category on the left has just one morphism, but the category on the right has two).

 ![Non-equivalent categories](unequal_categories.svg)

+(This not valid in the context of orders where we have, by definition, just one route between two objects).

-This might seem at odds with the idea that a map is equal to its territory when it covers all routes that exist, as in this case both categories we have a route between the two objects, however a route is not just about going from point A to point B, just like a function that converts a number to a boolean value is not just its type signature.
-This is easy to ignore in the context of orders where we have, by definition, just one route between two objects, but still necessary to consider when we talk about categories.
+This might seem at odds with the idea that a map is equal to its territory when it covers all routes that exist, as in this case both categories we have a route between the two objects, however a route is not just means for going from point A to point B, and a morphism is more than its signature.

 So how do we make the definition of equivalence more general, so it applies to all categories?